-In 2017, the City of Chicago celebrated the “Year of Public Art” which culminated with hundreds of new works of public art throughout the city and the creation of Chicago’s first Public Art Plan.
-The new plan is a blueprint that will help shape the future of public art in Chicago and shift how we interact, talk about and support works of art that can be viewed by all.
-As part of the plan, the City of Chicago explored options for siting more public art throughout the city and Art on theMART is a result of those efforts.
+In 2017, the City of Chicago celebrated the “Year of Public Art” which culminated with hundreds of new works and public art throughout the city and the creation of Chicago’s first Public Art Plan.
+This new plan served as a blueprint that helped shape the future of public art in Chicago.
+As part of the plan, the City of Chicago explored options for siting more public art through the city and Art on theMART is a result of those efforts.

 In close collaboration with the City of Chicago and theMART’s owner Vornado Realty Trust, Art on theMART aims to provide public access to innovative contemporary artwork for the thousands of visitors traversing the Chicago Riverwalk each day.
 As one of Chicago’s most prominent buildings, theMART joins the pantheon of iconic public artworks in Chicago.
 “This installation is a result of Chicago’s first Public Art Plan and has the potential to be as impactful as Cloud Gate and the Picasso, two public art works which have transformed how we see and experience the city” said Mark Kelly, Commissioner of the Department of Cultural Affairs and Special Events (DCASE).